kobe-14/covid-19-worldwide-tracker/README.md

 ## To-do

 1. Change the marker shape
-2. Visualisation of data between two countries
-3. Display worldwide statics on whole
+2. Display worldwide statics on whole